Long-tailed porcupine

 The long-tailed porcupine (Trichys fasciculata) is a species of rodent in the family Hystricidae.
-It is monotypic within the genus Trichys, and is found in Brunei, Indonesia, and Malaysia.
+It is a brown, rat-like animal covered in bristles except for its head and underneath its body.
+Its long tail can fall off when grabbed by predators, but does not grow back.
+It is the only species in the genus Trichys, and is found in Brunei, Indonesia, and Malaysia.

 Physical appearance

-Long-tailed porcupines’ appearances are somewhat rat-like.
-Their weight is usually around 1.7-2.3 kg but can be as small as 1.5 kg and their length can be between 27.9-48 cm excluding their tail which is usually up to 24 cm.
+Long-tailed porcupines' appearances are somewhat rat-like.
+Their weight is usually around 1.7–2.3 kg but can be as small as 1.5 kg and their length can be between 27.9 and 48 cm excluding their tail which is usually up to 24 cm.
 To save themselves from predators including larger mammals, snakes and birds, their tails can be lost when grabbed but will not be regenerated.
 Long-tailed porcupine's broad paws allow them to be good climbers, hence they are able to climb trees and shrubs to search for food.
 Their front legs consist of four toes while the back legs consist of five toes.

 Long-tailed porcupines are commonly black or brown in colour while their underbody is usually white.
 The short dark brown flattened spines with white base cover their entire body with bristles-like hair in between, except their head and underbody, which are covered entirely with hair.
 Their spines are shorter than 5 cm, making them the shortest in the Hystricidae family.
 Long-tailed porcupines' tails are brown in colour and are mostly covered with scales.
 The tips of the tail, their rear and the hindquarters are covered in brush-like hollow quills which do not produce sound when shaken, unlike other porcupine species.